freeciv/freeciv-web/tests/README.md

  The automatic build by Travis-CI uses PhantomJS, while Vagrant and Docker uses SlimerJS.

-run-autogame.sh will start a server autogame for 200 turns.
+freeciv-web-autogame.js will start a server autogame for 200 turns.
 This is run by Travis-CI also.